XiangXu/Programming-Daily-Learning/Spring/5_Bean_Scope.md

 ### The Singleton Scope(Default)

-This scopes the bean definition to a single instance per Spring IoC container.
-T**his single instance is stored in a cache such single beans, and all subsequent requests and references for that named bean return the cached object.**
+This scopes the bean definition to a single instance per Spring IoC container. **This single instance is stored in a cache such single beans, and all subsequent requests and references for that named bean return the cached object.**

 ### The Prototype Scope